shcheran/ziifd/README.md

 ```

 ### Arguments
-> pathfilelist1/2:
-path to a folder containg a list of files for each chr for the first/second track of data
+**pathfilelist1/2:** Path to a folder containg a list of files for each chr for the first/second track of data.

-> formulaZ1/2:
-formula for modelling zero-infaleded component, track 1/2
+**formulaZ1/2:** Formula for modelling zero-infaleded component, track 1/2.

-> formulaB1/2:
-formula for modelling background component, track 1/2
+**formulaB1/2:** Formula for modelling background component, track 1/2.

-> formulaE1/2:
-formula for modelling enrichment component, track 1/2
+**formulaE1/2:** formula for modelling enrichment component, track 1/2.

-> outputPath:
-path to output folder
+**outputPath:** Path to output folder.

-> filename1/2:
-prefix used to denote the output files for the firts/second track that are created by ziifd
+**filename1/2:** Prefix used to denote the output files for the firts/second track that are created by ziifd.

-> consensus:
-boolean - specifies whether the consensus track output should be created or not (default FALSE)
+**consensus:** Boolean - specifies whether the consensus track output should be created or not (default FALSE).

-> threshold:
-threshold of posterior probability for selecting peaks must be between 0 and 1 (default 0.95)
+**threshold:** Threshold of posterior probability for selecting peaks must be between 0 and 1 (default 0.95).

-> numCores:
-a desirable number of cores to be used for the run (default is 4)
+**numCores:** A desirable number of cores to be used for the run (default is 4).

 ### Output
 Function generates BED files containing detected peaks with the calculated